strohrdanz/typography-and-grid-challenge/README.md

 This is a set of starter files and resources for the Typography ESD at [Startup Institute Boston](http://startupinstitute.com/) and the Typography & Grid Challenge in the [AUX](http://www.freshtilledsoil.com/aux/) program at Fresh Tilled Soil.
 Students going through this lesson should fork the repo so that it shows up in the repo's network for evaluation by the instructor.

+Please push your repo to a gh-pages branch so it has a URL that can be shared in class on the day of the lecture.

 Presentation slides are hosted on [Speakerdeck](https://speakerdeck.com/javasteve99/typography-fundamentals).

 #### Required Reading for Exercises 1 &amp; 2